IKIM-Essen/ClusterDocs/docs/accessing-storage.md

 ## HowTo for Mac Clients

-We provide a step-by-step guide for setting up secure remote storage access.
+We provide a step-by-step guide for setting up secure remote storage access (does not work on macOS 13/Ventura!).

-1. Install MacFuse
+1. Install MacFuse and SSHFS
  Follow the instructions at [MacFuse](https://osxfuse.github.io).
 Please note that this will require at least one reboot and some level of  attention to details.
 It should take about 3-5 minutes to complete.

 2. Ensure sure that your `~/.ssh/config` file is set up correctly